orangeduck/mpc/README.md

 * its associated parser
 * its associated action
 * its internal count
+* modifying parts of other NAMED lexers via the global lexer pool, we will talks more about this later
 * and any other members in `mpc_lexer_t`

 this enables the ability to dynamically tokenise input by self modifying,